rozek/aframe-vertical-billboard-component/README.md

-# aframe-billboard-component
+# aframe-billboard-component #

-a simple "bilboard" component for A-Frame
+a simple "billboard" component for A-Frame